Northern Syria Buffer Zone: Joint ground patrols begin

 On 10 September, Turkish Foreign Minister Mevlüt Çavuşoğlu accused the United States of "stalling" the implementation of the zone and reasserted the threat that Turkey would unilaterally invade Northern Syria, if it deemed it necessary.
 He further demanded that the safe zone be expanded to 32 km, rather than the 5-9-14 model being implemented at that point by the U.S. and SDF.

 On 12 September, the U.S. military was reported as considering the proposition of sending about 150 additional troops to Northern Syria in an attempt to "reduce tensions" between the SDF and Turkey.
 A Pentagon spokesman however stated that the U.S. "posture" in Syria would remain "unchanged".

-On 18 September, Turkish president Erdogan stated Turkey was seeking to settle 2 to 3 million refugees within the border zone (up from one million from his 5 September statement).
-He reiterated the repeated Turkish threat to "implement [Turkey's] own plans" if he deemed that "no results [had] come" from the deal in two weeks.
+On 18 September, Turkish president Erdoğan stated Turkey was seeking to settle 2 to 3 million refugees within the border zone (up from one million from his 5 September statement).
+He reiterated the now-repeated threat to "implement [Turkey's] own plans" if he deemed that "no results [had] come" from the deal in two weeks.

 On 19 September, the U.S. military was reported to have continued arming YPG forces, despite repeated Turkish objections.
-The United States Department of Defense confirmed that it was continuing to supply "tailored" arms and vehicles to the Syrian Democratic Forces in general, stating that it was providing monthly reports to Turkey as to what arms and vehicles were sent to the group.
+The United States Department of Defense confirmed that it was continuing to supply "tailored" arms and vehicles to the SDF in general, stating that it was providing monthly reports to Turkey as to what arms and vehicles were sent to the group.

 On 24 September, U.S. and Turkish troops conducted their second joint ground patrol within the buffer zone.